 It is important to always store homemade or store-bought milk powder in an air- and moisture-proof container.
-I vacuum pack mine to ensure it lasts longer.
+I vacuum-packed mine to ensure it lasts longer.

 To rehydrate your milk, simply add 2-3 tablespoons of powdered milk to a glass of water.

 Keep powdered milk in a cool, dark place.
 Just like normal milk, powdered milk can also spoil.
 Store it in an airtight container in a cool, dark place.
 You should always use it within a month of opening it.